 There is so much to learn and only so much time in the day.
 You need to do your art as well as market yourself.
 It’s a full-time job.
 Passive income is a bit of a myth.

-If you are willing to put the time and effort into your site there can be rewards, it’s ultimately up to you and your work ethic.
+If you are willing to put the time and effort into your site there can be rich rewards.

 If you like my style of drawing and want to do your own, this is my drawing kit: (Amazon affiliate links)